 On November 19, 2018, the Company announced that it had entered into an option agreement to acquire a 100% interest in the Columba silver project, which hosts a past producing, high-grade silver mine which operated circa 1910.
 Work reportedly ceased in the region during the Mexican Revolution.
 A second period of mining occurred in the late 1950's to early 1960's.
-Columba is approximately 1,000 hectares in size and covers a high-grade silver epithermal system comprised of numerous veins, which the Company has mapped over strike lengths from 200 meters to 2 kilometres
+Columba is approximately 1,000 hectares in size and covers a high-grade silver epithermal system comprised of numerous veins, which the Company has mapped over strike lengths from 200 meters to 2 kilometers.

 Under the terms of the Agreement, the Company can acquire a 100% ownership in the concessions by making staged payments over a 4-year period totaling US\$3,290,000.
-Payments are weighted to the back end of the agreement with an initial payment of US\$15,000 and first and second years payments totalling US\$75,000 and US\$150,000 respectively.
-The Agreement includes a work commitment of US\$250,000 by the first anniversary and an additional US\$750,000 by the second anniversary of the Agreement.
+Payments are weighted to the back end of the agreement with an initial payment of US\$15,000 and first and second years payments totalling US\$75,000 (paid).
+A total of US\$440,000 has been paid which includes US\$200,000 paid subsequent to the three months ended March 31, 2021.
+The Agreement included a work commitment of US\$250,000 by the first anniversary and an additional US\$750,000 by the second anniversary of the Agreement, which have both been completed by the Company.
 Upon earn-in the vendors retain a 2% n.s.r. of which 1% can be bought by the Company for US\$750,000 (see November 5, 2018 news release for full details).

 The Company has since acquisition performed sampling, mapping and drilling at Columba including 41 holes with 6,853 meters of drilling.
 Results to date are in line with historic data bolstering the confidence in the potential for the discovery of high-grade silver deposits on the property.
-A 7,000 meter 40 to 45-hole program is outlined for 2020.

-The Company completed in 2019, 41 drill holes totalling 6,853 meters, targeting six different veins on the Columba project in the Phase I drill program.
+The Company completed in 2020, 43 drill holes totalling 9,114 meters, targeting six different veins on the Columba project in the Phase II drill program.